 Our Gold Coast Criminal Lawyers can help you try to negotiate a plea to a less serious offence with lesser penalties.
 It is imperative that you get trusted advice at the earliest opportunity to ensure your prospects of a successful defence.
-Call our Gold Coast Criminal Lawyers any time on 1800 621 071 to find out your options and the best way forward.
+Call our Gold Coast Criminal Lawyers on 1800 621 071 to find out what your options are and the best way forward.

 Commonly referred to as DVOs or AVOs, a domestic violence order or apprehended violence order is an official document issued by the court against a person to stop threats or acts of violence against another person.

 A DVO/AVO will include its own set of terms and conditions unique to the situation which may order against assault, intimidation, harassment, stalking, and other threatening acts.
 It may prevent a person from contacting the other person or attending their residence or place of work.
 In some cases, a DVO/AVO may order you to avoid certain public areas.